List of The Real Housewives of Miami episodes

-The Real Housewives of Miami is an American reality television series that premiered on February 22, 2011, on Bravo.
-After an 8 year hiatus, the series was brought back by streaming service Peacock with a premiere of December 2021.
-The series fifth season chronicles the lives of six women (all since season four) in and around several communities in Miami— Alexia Nepola, Larsa Pippen, Lisa Hochstein, Guerdy Abraira, Julia Lemigova, and Dr. Nicole Martin —as they balance their personal and business lives, along with their social circle.
+The Real Housewives of Miami is an American reality television series that premiered on Bravo on February 22, 2011.
+After an eight-year hiatus, the series was brought back by streaming service Peacock with a premiere of December 2021.
+The series' seventh season chronicles the lives of six women in and around several communities in Miami— Alexia Nepola, Larsa Pippen, Lisa Hochstein, Guerdy Abraira, Julia Lemigova and Stephanie Shojaee —as they balance their personal and business lives, along with their social circle.